Guide

 How the game works

-Fantasy Dugout is a season-long fantasy football league where managers draft a squad of real Premier League players at the start of the season via a live auction, then score points based on those players' real-world performances each gameweek.
+Fantasy Dugout is a season-long fantasy football league where managers draft a squad of real players at the start of the season, then score points based on those players' real-world performances each gameweek.
+Leagues can use an auction or snake draft to build squads, and can score on a classic (total points) or head-to-head basis — chosen when the league is created and fixed for the season.

 Each league follows a fixed lifecycle: